 She was too weak for wrath, too tired for hate… and that felt like a weight had been lifted off her chest for the first time in a century.

 Andrew woke in a bed, stretching and reaching to brush the hair from his eyes.
 The stump where his hand used to be touched his forehead uselessly… even after a year of this, it still took him a minute in the morning to remember where he was, who he was.
 Sighing, he used his left hand to clear his long hair out of his eyes and rose.

 The Tarn family mansion had not held up to the ravishes of time and abandonment well.
 That was just as well, as he wouldn’t have wanted to live in it again anyway.
 He had, with help, torn it down to the foundation and built something new on Tarn lands… and if it wasn’t quite befitting a high noble lord, he didn’t care.
 He was happy with it.

 The smell of food filled the house as he walked into the kitchen and found his dark elf “slave” seated at the table, eating with her left hand.
 There was plenty more food waiting in on the skillet, so he took a plate for himself and served the food.
-Handling a fork with his left hand was as awkward as ever… in quick over, he had potato skins and eggs all over his legs.
+Handling a fork with his left hand was as awkward as ever… in no time at all he had potato skins and eggs all over his legs.
 “I hate you,” he growled, resentful of just how effortlessly graceful the elf was.